 - Three letters of recommendation; and

 - Transcripts for work done at universities or colleges other than The University of Tulsa.

+Students who have completed at least 96 undergraduate credit hours and have an approved petition from the Provost may also apply to the Graduate School for the accelerated master’s degree program.
 The process for applying to the Graduate School is identical to the application for any graduate degree program.

 Undergraduates admitted into an accelerated master’s degree program may take 6000- and 7000-level courses for graduate credit.
-Not more than 6 graduate credits (6000 and 7000 level) taken as a Non-degree Seeking Student will be applied to the master’s degree; these credit hours are in addition to the maximum of 9 credits taken at the 5000 level.
+Not more than 6 graduate credits (6000 and 7000 level) taken as a Special Student will be applied to the master’s degree; these credit hours are in addition to the maximum of 9 credits taken at the 5000 level.

 Upon completion of the bachelor’s degree, students will matriculate into the master’s degree program if they have maintained at least a 3.0 cumulative G.P.A. in both their undergraduate and graduate work at The University of Tulsa and have met the additional requirements for admission to the graduate portion of their program as specified in their admission letter.
-The exception to this policy applies for accelerated MBA studnets, who are required to maintain a 3.4 cumulative GPA and a minimum of a 3.0 GPA in any given semester.

 Double Counting Restrictions

 The 5000-level coursework taken for undergraduate credit by students who are admitted to an accelerated master’s program may also be applied to the graduate degree with the approval of the Graduate Program Advisor for the master’s program.
 A maximum of 9 credit hours of 5000-level work may be applied to the graduate degree program.